A Leader Is One Who Knows the Way, Goes the Way, and Shows the Way

 Leadership Washington is an intensive nine-session program designed to educate civic-minded individuals about current issues and concerns which face the Washington area.
 Each of the nine sessions takes on a different theme to create a diverse area of knowledge about what goes on in Washington County including Economic Development, History, Social Services, Education, Government, Health and Fitness and Agriculture.
 Meetings are held once a month on the second Wednesday, typically from 8am – 5pm, in various areas in the community.

 Leadership Washington started in 1989 with the 1989-1990 class.
-There have been 31 classes and approximately 775 graduates of Leadership Washington since that time.

 Leadership Washington classes are selected from nominees who submit applications to the program.
 Nominees can be by referral or self-nomination and must be residents of Washington County or work in Washington County.